balopez83/One-Mix-3-Hackintosh/README.md

 - macOS High Sierra:
   * Untested but first attempt would not boot the installer without framebuffer errors or freezing
 - macOS Mojave:
-  * Can boot installer with this EFI with instructions listed below but not iGPU graphics acceleration yet
+  * Can boot installer with this EFI using the instructions listed below but not iGPU graphics acceleration yet
   * All other features working or WIP are listed below
 - macOS Catalina (BETA):
   * Untested but first attempt would not boot the installer without framebuffer errors or freezing